-There are three different types of spines that can be selected for a paperback book as listed below.
+Three different types of spines can be selected for a paperback book, as listed below.
 Only the perfect bound books can have text printed on the spine.

-- Perfect Bound - Glued flat spine that you can place some text on.
+- Perfect Bound - Glued flat spine.
+You can place some text on this.

 - Coil Bound - Useful for books that require an opening flat, such as workbooks.

-- Saddle Stitch - Stitched thread holds book together.
+- Saddle Stitch - Stitched thread holds the book together.

 Methods of Distribution With Lulu

 - ExtendedREACH Distribution: This lists your book in databases in the US and the UK.

 - GlobalREACH Distribution: This makes your book available online on Amazon, Barnes and Noble, and other online book sites.
 It also lists your book with the Ingram Book Company, which allows any bookstore to purchase your book to stock their shelves.
 But you have to make your own efforts with promotion, such as getting book signings and distributing press releases.

 If you publish with KDP, your book will automatically be available worldwide through Amazon because they own that platform.

-If you do decide to purchase the ExtendedREACH or GlobalREACH Distribution with Lulu, you will have an ISBN number assigned.
+If you do decide to purchase the ExtendedREACH or GlobalREACH Distribution with Lulu, you will have an ISBN assigned.

 The cost of Lulu's various distribution packages kept changing over the years, so you need to check their site for the latest information.

-KDP, on the other hand, assigns a free ISBN number and provides worldwide distribution.
+KDP, on the other hand, assigns a free ISBN and provides worldwide distribution.

-The bar code for your ISBN number will automatically be printed on the back cover of your book.
+The bar code for your ISBN will automatically be printed on the back cover of your book.
 So leave room for it if you create your own cover.
 The U.S. ISBN Agency assigns the ISBN, so your book is listed in Bowkers Books-in-Print.

 What Is the Cost of Printing Books?

 Everything you do to create your book on Lulu’s website or with Kindle Direct Publishing is free.
 The only charges are for ordering actual printed copies.
-Lulu also has a charge for purchasing one of the distribution packages described above.
+Lulu also has a fee for purchasing one of the distribution packages described above.